 Though bugs thrive in the summer, they aren’t able to ignore the cooler weather that will come.
 Summer months provide insects with the chance to prepare their colony for the harsh winter months.
-This results in insect colonies working to increase their population, which they are able to do very quickly.
+This results in insect colonies working to increase their population, which they can do quickly.
 A warm environment increases the rate of development in insects.
-Eggs that have hatched during the spring are able to develop quickly into adults.
+Eggs that hatched during the spring can develop quickly into adults.
 This means a new generation of insects is out and could be running around in your yard.

 A rainstorm can be refreshing on a hot summer day and bugs won’t disagree.
 Like humans, insects need water to survive.
 The summer offers the potential for rainfall and a humid environment.
 This is perfect for bugs who don’t do well in dry conditions.
 Many bugs will actually make their way inside if a climate is too dry.
 Moisture is also extremely important for a common summer pest—the mosquito.
 Mosquitoes lay their eggs in areas with shallow water.
 Summer showers guarantee that these pesky bugs will be able to reproduce.